How we made it to No. 1

 Our faculty has a tangible impact in our society.
 We are improving the health and mobility for all ages, from youth to older individuals and from recreation participants, to elite athletes and Olympians, as well as those with disability and disease.
 While we are proud of the calibre of our scholarship, we’re even prouder of how it improves the health of Calgarians, Albertans and other Canadians

-Now, we can boost our programs even further with Joan Snyder’s extraordinary legacy gift of $30 million to establish the Joan Snyder Fund for Excellence in Kinesiology.
+The faculty also received Joan Snyder’s extraordinary legacy gift of $30 million to establish the Joan Snyder Fund for Excellence in Kinesiology.
 In addition to supporting programs that empower girls and young women, the investment will advance critical research and our understanding of the essential role movement, exercise and sport play in physical and mental health — and how that can be applied to improve the health of individuals and communities.
-To further demonstrate her dedication to women’s sport and women’s hockey, Joan Snyder also gifted $2M to the Dinos Program of Excellence in Women’s Hockey.
+To further demonstrate her dedication to women’s sport and women’s hockey, Joan Snyder also gifted $2M to the Dinos Program of Excellence in Women’s Hockey

 We hope you will join us as a student, an employee, a research participant or as a supporter in whatever way you choose to help us take our health and wellness programs to the next level.